zsparal/api-documentation/source/orders/overview.rst

    :doc:`Create Shipment API </reference/v2/shipments-api/create-shipment>`.
 Alternatively, you can use the Mollie Dashboard.

-   For some payment methods, shipping is required to ensure your account will get settled for the order amount.
+   For some payment methods, shipping is required to ensure your account will get settled for the full order amount.

-   You should ship the order within 28 days.
+   You should ship the order within 28 days or the order will expire.

 #.
 If there are some lines in the order you will not ship, you can cancel them using the
    :doc:`Cancel Order line API </reference/v2/orders-api/cancel-order-line>`.